ecwu/ecwu.github.io.source/content/post/finding-the-name-for-color/index.md

 ## Color Naming

 Consider three primary colors, each with 256 different intensities.
-We have $255^3 = 16777216$ possible colors.
+We have $256^3 = 16777216$ possible colors.
 But our commonsense tells us that we don't have such an enormous number of names for colors.
-Noteworthy that several dominant color naming schemes provide various names.
+But we can take several dominant color naming schemes that provide various names.

-Two easy to get examples are the [X11 color names](https://en.wikipedia.org/wiki/X11_color_names) and [CSS Color Module Level 3](https://www.w3.org/TR/css-color-3/) ([Basic](https://www.w3.org/TR/css-color-3/#html4), [Extended](https://www.w3.org/TR/css-color-3/#svg-color)).
-Especially the CSS Color Module Level 3, which you can directly reference then when writing web pages.
+Two easy-to-access examples are the [X11 color names](https://en.wikipedia.org/wiki/X11_color_names) and [CSS Color Module Level 3](https://www.w3.org/TR/css-color-3/) ([Basic](https://www.w3.org/TR/css-color-3/#html4), [Extended](https://www.w3.org/TR/css-color-3/#svg-color)).
+Especially the CSS Color Module Level 3, which you can directly use when writing web pages.

-A more proprietary and well known color naming system is the [PANTONE Color](https://www.pantone.com/).
+The [PANTONE Color](https://www.pantone.com/) is a more proprietary and well-known color naming system.
 They put effort on standardize the color, and their color matching system are used all around the world.
-They started to publish their choice of "Color of the year" from 2000.
-The 2022 color of the year is PANTONE 17-3938 Very Peri.
+The general public gets to sound them by the annual “Color of the year” published since 2000.
+In 2022, the color of the year is **PANTONE 17-3938** Very Peri.

 {{< figure
   src="https://www.pantone.com/media/wysiwyg/color-of-the-year/2022/pantone-color-of-the-year-2022-very-peri-banner.jpg"
   class="class param"
   title="Pantone Color of the Year 2022: "
   label="pantone-coty"
   attr="PANTONE 17-3938 Very Peri"